 The Maritime Museum and Aquarium offers six exhibitions – two of which are special children’s exhibitions – Knattegatt and The Big Blue.
 In addition, you can meet the animals of the sea in a brand new underground aquarium building.

-10. Illustrations and interactive experiences at Paradox
+10. Illusions and interactive experiences at Paradox

 11. Take the tram! (and ping your way through Gothenburg)